JProfiler Help

 With tasks of type com.jprofiler.gradle.JavaProfile you can profile any Java process.
 This class extends Gradle's built-in JavaExec, so you can use the same arguments for configuring the process.
 For profiling tests, use tasks of type com.jprofiler.gradle.TestProfile that extend the Gradle Test task.

-Without any further configuration, both tasks start an interactive profiling session where the profiling agent waits on the default port 8849 for a connection from the JProfiler GUI.
-For offline profiling, you have to add a couple of attributes that are shown in the table below.
+Without any further configuration, both tasks start an interactive profiling session where the profiling agent waits on default port 8849 for a connection from the JProfiler GUI.
+For offline profiling, you can either reference an exported config file or configure common session settings and automated recording directly with the attributes shown in the table below.

 offline Whether the profiling run should be in offline mode.
 No, offline and nowait cannot both be true.